fabic97/html5chat/README.md

 =========

 ## About
-Chat based of Html5, Ajax, Php and Css3 + Mysql - database
+Chat based on Html5, Ajax, Php and Css3 + Mysql - database

 ## How to use it?
 To use this, you have to change the 'config.php' file in the 'inc' directory.